We have to think the right thoughts so we can show up in our homeschools with intention.

 I have learned much from each person.
 Some have been outstanding examples of who I want to be and some are definitely not.

 Everyone who has crossed my path has shown me a little of both, in their unique ways.
 I accept that I do the same in other people’s lives and continue to gracefully accept that I have lots to learn.

 But I am most definitely placed in each person’s life on purpose, so I should show up on purpose.

 Accept that just cause life ain’t perfect, seemless, fight-free, doesn’t mean I haven’t loved deeply and lived purposefully.

-Do what you love in integrity.
+Do what you love with integrity.

 I do not waste time doing things I don’t care about and I don’t do something because other people think I should, or because we’ll make lots of money, or because other people think we’re cool.

-Cause sometimes people are wrong, sometimes we might make money, or not, but money is a thing, a useful thing, but just a thing; sometimes we will look cool, and sometimes we will not.
+Cause sometimes people are wrong, and sometimes we might make money, or not, but money is a thing, a useful thing, but just a thing; sometimes we will look cool, and sometimes we will not.